 Port of Tauranga is a long-time supporter of community organisations that assist the most vulnerable members of our community.
 We donate money every Christmas to the Tauranga Community Foodbank and other charities and our twice-yearly port tours raise money for Waipuna Hospice.

-Port of Tauranga is the naming rights sponsor of the Port of Tauranga Rescue Centre under construction at Mount Maunganui.
-The rescue centre will be the hub for surf life saving operations in the eastern region, covering 19 clubs from Hot Water Beach to Tairawhiti/Gisborne.
+Port of Tauranga is the naming rights sponsor of the Port of Tauranga Rescue Centre, recently opened at Mount Maunganui.
+The rescue centre is the hub for surf life saving operations in the eastern region, covering 19 clubs from Hot Water Beach to Tairawhiti/Gisborne.

 Sponsoring local events